jelias/jelias.github.io/_projects/encounter.md

 {{ main }}
 **Overview:** \\
 As a team, we were prompted to design a future-focused music listening experience and pair our product with AR technologies.
 Encounter is a Spotify feature that connects people through shared listening experiences in real-time.
-Working to drive further interactions in the real world, we used Augmented Reality to help users identify who they are listening with.
+Working to drive further interactions in the real world, we used Augmented Reality to help users identify with whom they are listening with.

 **Context:**\\
  5 Weeks, Foundations of Interaction Design Course, University of Washington